Student-centric advice and objective recommendations

-If you finish everything early and are ready to apply early in your senior year, early action or decision might be a good option.
-It allows you to receive your decisions by December and feel relatively more “relaxed” for the rest of the school year.
+If you are ready to apply early in your senior year, early action or decision might be a good option, as it may allow you to receive your decisions sooner and feel relatively more “relaxed” for the rest of the school year.

 What do I do if I miss the college application deadline?

 If you are unable to submit your college application (or any component) by the deadline, there are a few things you can do.